2,000 years later, scientists finally know what's in these charred Roman scrolls

 Text being translated

-The technology could also help scientists and others read other ancient scrolls that have been illegible for thousands of years.
+The technology could help scientists and others read other ancient scrolls that have been illegible for thousands of years.

 "The goal of this technology is to make it accessible to all art historians, museums and libraries to virtually read ancient manuscripts that have been so damaged," says Alessia Cedola, a researcher and physicist at Italy's National Research Council.